-For research, I specialise in experimental micromechanical characterisation, focusing on understanding deformation at the small scale with electron microscopy and micro-mechanical testing.
+For research, I specialise in experimental micromechanical characterisation, focusing on understanding deformation at the small scale with electron microscopy, simulation and micro-mechanical testing.
 This is funded through my RAEng Research Fellowship on "Better understanding of materials to make safer reactors", as well as through the HexMat consortium.
-I also run the MSc in Nuclear Engineering at Imperial College and coordinate the MEng in Nuclear programmes (Mechanical Engineering, Chemical Engineering, and Materials).
+I also run the MSc in Advanced Nuclear Engineering at Imperial College and coordinate the MEng in Nuclear programmes (Mechanical Engineering, Chemical Engineering, and Materials).
 I am a member of the Engineering Alloys Group, the Centre for Nuclear Engineering and the Rolls-Royce Nuclear UTC.

 My research focusses on understanding materials behaviour for energy, transport and the built environment.
 I target aim to understand the science of behaviour at the micro-mechanical lengthscale to drive technology and innovation in engineering.

 I have recently been awarded Engineers Trust Young Engineer of the Year by the RAEng (Imperial news story).
 In 2014, I was awarded the IOM3 silver medal which is in "recognition of an outstanding contribution to the broad field of materials science, engineering and technology, including promotion of their subject on a national or international basis."